OWASP/www-chapter-mexico-city/tab_pastevents.md

 ---

-title: Example
+title: PastEvents
+displaytext: Past Events
 layout: null
 tab: true
-order: 1
+order: 2
-tags: example-tag
+tags: mexico

 ---

-## Example
+## Past Events

 Put whatever you like here: news, screenshots, features, supporters, or remove this file and don't use tabs at all.